jingtaoh/Ben-Day-Dots-Shading/README.md

 ### Shader Toy

-You could run the code at [shader toy](https://www.shadertoy.com/view/sdlyRf).
+You could run the code at [shader toy](https://www.shadertoy.com/view/sdlyRf), optionally you could change the input texture from the default video to webcam video under "misc" or custum texture following the first comment of this [shader](https://www.shadertoy.com/view/lsGGDd).

 ### Visual Studio Code